danielwikander/dotfilesstow/README.md

 2. Make sure you don't have an existing config in place.
 3. To install the ranger config for example, simply type: `stow ranger`

-To install the needed packages with pacman, use `pacman -S --needed - < packagestoinstall.txt`
+To install the needed packages with pacman, use `pacman -S --needed - < packagestoinstall`